Special Offer: $15.00 OFF Shipping

 We do not guarantee the plans published on The Garage Plan Shop website will satisfy the general building codes for California.
 Although the blueprints were designed to meet the nationally recognized residential building code in effect at the place and time the plans were drawn, this does not mean the construction drawings will comply with regulations and guidelines set forth by the state of California or cities and counties within when items such as seismic zoning regulations, energy requirements and other safety ordinances are considered.
 Before applying for building permits or the start of construction, it may be necessary to have your garage blueprints reviewed and sealed or stamped (officially approved) by a licensed engineer or architect registered in the state of California.
 If your building department requires an official seal, The Garage Plan Shop recommends that you purchase a reproducible master or CAD file.
 This will allow the professional you are working with to make changes to the construction drawings according to local residential building codes when reviewing the garage plans.

-How do I customize my garage plans?
+How do I modify my garage plans?

-When it comes to customizing your garage plans, there are a few options available.
+When it comes to modifying your garage plans, there are a few options available.
 Begin with your builder.
 Sometimes the builder or contractor can make minor changes on site.
 Often this professional can make your desired changes without having to go to the expense of having the original construction drawings modified.
 Be sure to discuss the details of your specific changes with the builder before construction begins.
-Another option is to purchase a reproducible master or CAD file and have a residential designer or architect make changes locally.
-The final option is to complete a modification request form and submit it to The Garage Plan Shop's customizing team.
+Another option is to purchase a reproducible master, PDF or CAD file and have a residential designer or architect make changes locally.
+The final option is to complete a modification request form and submit it to The Garage Plan Shop's modification team.
 They will determine if the changes can be made and provide a free quote for the modifications within 2-3 business days.
 All requests must be submitted in writing.
 Additional changes may be required after you receive your modified blueprints to ensure the plans meet your local building codes.
-Whether you decide to work with a local professional or have The Garage Plan Shop make your changes, it will be necessary to purchase either a reproducible master or a CAD file.
+Whether you decide to work with a local professional or have The Garage Plan Shop make your changes, it will be necessary to purchase either a reproducible master, PDF or a CAD file.
 Each comes with a copyright release granting legal permission to modify and copy the original design.

 How much does it cost to make modifications to a garage plan I like?